 Outfit #2: She is wearing white, black and dark denim as her neutrals.
 The oversized menswear shirt is crisp and structured.
 She has accessorized with a simple black crossbody bag, earrings, and loafers with metal detail.
 Her turned-up cuff is also acting as a point of interest.
 Even though the shirt looks like she borrowed it from her boyfriend, I guarantee it’s a woman’s shirt and it was designed to fit a woman perfectly while suggesting it came from a man’s closet.
 Photo credit.

 Outfit #3: Another black and white outfit.
 She accessorized with sunglasses, a purse with a chain strap, and a jacket tossed over her shoulder.
-Her patent loafers add contrast with her pants.
+Despite being the same color, her patent loafers add contrast with her pants.
 The texture of the sweater, the red lip, and the patent loafers add additional dimension, and the fit is spot on.
 Photo credit.

 Outfit #4: She has 4 neutrals: white, navy, denim, and cognac.
-She’s added sunglasses, stud earrings, two delicate bracelets, a jacket and a bag to make this outfit stand out.
-She has also neatly rolled her sleeves.
+There is a subtle pattern in her tortoise sunglasses.
+Her accessories include sunglasses, stud earrings, two delicate bracelets, a belt, and a bag to make this outfit stand out.
+She has also neatly rolled her jacket sleeves.
 The destroyed jeans are an edgy classic detail, but even if that weren’t there, the outfit still has plenty going on to make this an otherwise perfect classic outfit.
 Photo credit.

 Outfit #5: Black and white go more office-appropriate with white trousers, a black top, coat, and heels, but if you swap in jeans and flats, this outfit would be a perfect casual outfit.
 Her only accessories are the sunglasses and purse.
 She has the jacket layer, the contrast between her shoes and pant color, and the hardware on her bag adding an extra dimension.
 Photo credit.

-Outfit #6: A basic white tee and dark wash jeans get a dose of interesting from the cognac sandals, a simple medallion necklace and wedding band, sunglasses, and a hat.
+Outfit #6: A basic white tee and dark wash jeans get a dose of interesting from the cognac flats, a simple medallion necklace and wedding band, sunglasses, and a hat.
 Photo credit.

 Outfit #7: This is the most complex outfit I chose.
 She has layered a striped button-up under a white textured sweater.
 She has on four chunky bracelets and a watch paired with rolled sleeves.
 Her shiny black bag is structured, and let’s assume it is the same as her shoes, which we can’t see.
 All of this interest is balanced by simple black pants and a tailored fit.
 Add a pair of sunglasses, and she has an outstanding classic outfit.
 Photo credit.